How Long Does Xanax Stay in Your System?

 Factors that influence Xanax detection rates include:

-• Length of time Xanax was abused for
+• Length of time Xanax has been taken for

 • Quantity of Xanax used